davimrs/keyboard-info-displayer/README.md

 # OLED Info Diplayer for Steelseries Keyboard
-About This is an apps for people who own SteelSeries Keyboard with OLED display to have a better usage of the display
+This is an apps for people who own SteelSeries Keyboard with OLED display to have a better usage of the display